Thurlby, South Kesteven: History

 The Roman Car Dyke passes through the parish to the east of the road.
 The A15 road itself broadly follows the route of the Roman Road King street.

 The church of St Firmin dates back to before the Norman Conquest, reportedly to 925 AD.
 It has features of Saxo-Norman and Perpendicular style.

 Thurlby is mentioned in the 1086 Domesday survey as "Tvrolvebi", "Tvrodldbi", "Torulfbi" and "Turoluebi".

 A Methodist chapel, Trinity Methodist Church, was established in 1912.

-Thurlby railway station was on the Bourne and Essendine railway; it opened in 1860 and closed in 1951.
+Thurlby railway station was on the Bourn and Essendine Railway; it opened in 1860 and closed in 1951.
 The railway workers cottages 3 to 9 Station Road, built in 1866 are nearly the oldest properties in the village, they were famously hit by an air bus in the 1920s.

 Geography

 Geographically Thurlby is on the western edge of The Lincolnshire Fens, and Thurlby Fen, to the east of the A15, falls within the drainage area of the Welland and Deepings Internal Drainage Board.

 Thurlby lies between Bourne and Baston.
 Most of the village lies to the west of the A15 road but a part, including the parish church, is to the east.
 The parish includes Northorpe, which is continuous with Thurlby, and the outlying hamlets of Obthorpe and Kate's Bridge.
 The ecclesiastical parish of Thurlby shares the same boundaries as the civil parish.